Shylock: To bait fish withal.

-- On The Boondocks, in Grandad's tale of "The Story Of Catcher Freeman", after the other slaves trick Masta Colonel into condensing his efforts at intimidation onto solely his Butt Monkey house slave Tobias, Masta Colonel states that if their work isn't done when he next comes out, "I'm cutting both [Tobias'] balls off."
+- In Granddad's tale of "The Story of Catcher Freeman", after the other slaves trick Masta Colonel into condensing his efforts at intimidation onto solely his Butt-Monkey house slave Tobias, Masta Colonel states that if their work isn't done when he next comes out, "I'm cutting both [Tobias'] balls off."

-- In another episode, Riley enlists Ed the Third's help in getting back a chain a bully stole from him.
-Ed hangs the kid upside down, and places two grapes in front of him.
-He tells him to imagine that the graps are his testicles, right before he smashes them with a sledgehammer.
+- In another episode, Riley enlists Ed III's help in getting back a chain a bully stole from him.
+Ed hangs the kid upside down and places two grapes in front of him.
+He tells him to imagine that the grapes are his testicles, right before he smashes them with a sledgehammer.
 Ed threatens to do the same to him if he doesn't give back the chain.
 Ed being Ed, it turns out he got the wrong kid.
 Even though Riley gave him a picture.

-- A bizarre Freud Was Right train-equivalent example occurs in Thomas the Tank Engine where Sir Topham Hatt threatens to "cut Duncan down to size" if he acts up again.
-It's shown that he's referring to Duncan's rather long funnel and Duncan immediately behaves upon hearing said threat.
+- A bizarre train-equivalent example occurs in Thomas the Tank Engine where Sir Topham Hatt threatens to "cut Duncan down to size" if he acts up again.
+It's shown that he's referring to Duncan's rather long funnel, and Duncan immediately behaves upon hearing said threat.

 - In The Simpsons, Bart tries to avoid getting beaten up in juvie by hanging on the fence separating the girl and boy side of the yard, but that just leads the leader of a girl's gang to threaten him with a "very uneventful puberty".